 In addition to the basic energy value, distributed solar provides many benefits to the grid and by extension to all ratepayers.
-The chart to the right shows avoided cost categories along with example values from a hypothetical situation.
-The specifics of each situation will vary, and balanced studies that evaluate both benefits and costs and use transparent and open methodologies and assumptions are critical to establishing fair policies.
+The chart below shows the avoided costs that result from distributed solar generation.
+The specifics of each distributed solar generation situation will vary.
+Balanced studies that evaluate benefits and costs coupled with transparent methodologies are critical to establishing fair policies.

-Net Energy Metering (NEM) is a critical policy for enabling distributed solar
+Net Energy Metering (NEM) is a Critical Policy for Enabling Distributed Solar

-As with almost any new technology, solar installations in the residential market have consistently started with the wealthier residents as the early adopters.
-As the markets mature, costs decline, and businesses innovate financing models, middle and low income customers are increasingly part of the ‘early majority’ of distributed solar customers.
-Data from the three leading solar markets (California, Arizona, and New Jersey) shows that distributed solar is predominately and increasingly being deployed in middle income in neighborhoods.
-Additionally, in part because of recent cost declines of solar PV, policies and business models are beginning to target low-income consumers.
+Data from top solar states (Arizona, California, Maryland, Massachusetts, New Jersey and New York) shows that distributed solar is predominately and increasingly being deployed in middle income neighborhoods.
+Additionally, in part because of recent cost declines of solar PV, policies and business models are beginning to focus on low-income consumers.